Diabetes and obesity injure the brain and peripheral nerves

-Dr. Sarah Elzinga’s goal is to understand how immune system pathways respond to damage at the cellular level to promote inflammation and injure the nervous system, and she is utilizing multiple models to examine nervous system injury and cognitive decline.
-One model includes a novel 3D culture system, developed in collaboration with the University of Michigan’s bioengineering department, that is increasing our understanding of how the different cell types in the nervous system interact.
-Additionally, work in other model systems has begun to uncover the underlying mechanisms and present possible treatment options for brain and nerve injury secondary to diabetes and obesity.
+Dr. Elzinga’s goal is to understand how immune system pathways respond to damage at the cellular level and promote injury of the nervous system.
+She is using multiple models to examine this injury and understand how it might promote cognitive impairment.
+These models are also increasing our understanding of how the different cell types in the nervous system interact.
+Already, they have begun to uncover the underlying mechanisms of injury and present possible treatment options for brain and cognitive impairment secondary to diabetes and obesity.

 Credentials